SabineZilde/SabineZilde/README.md

 My name is Sabīne.
 I am an AdOps Trafficker with a passion for Web Development.

-- 🔭 I’m currently working on my secret project;
-- 🌱 I’m currently learning to be patient;
-- ⚡ Fun fact: I play flute in a wind band.

 ***

 #### Things I have coded with: